-Lightning occurs with every thunderstorm [see the National Disaster Management Centre's awareness brochure on "Thunderstorms") and must be expected as soon as thunderstorms form.
+Lightning occurs with every thunderstorm (see the National Disaster Management Centre's awareness brochure on 'Thunderstorms') and must be expected as thunderstorms soon as form.
 Lightning results from the build-up and discharge of electrical energy between positively and negatively charged areas in the atmosphere and clouds.
 The most lightning occurs between clouds but it is the ground strikes that are dangerous.